Mersey Flats

 Mossdale

-This vessel was built in circa 1863 and her hull is of carvel construction (planks flush, not overlapping) of oak, elm and pitch pine.
+Originally named ‘Ruby’, the origin of Mossdale is obscure.
+One source states that she was built in 1860 by Speakman, William, Chester, and another that she was built in 1876 by the Shropshire Union Railway & Canal Company.
+Her hull is of carvel construction (planks flush, not overlapping) of oak, elm and pitch pine.
 She was mainly used to carry grain between Liverpool, Runcorn, Birkenhead and Manchester, as well as carrying grain to flour mills at Ellesmere Port, Cheshire.
 Other cargoes believed to have been carried were sugar for the Tate & Lyle refinery in Liverpool and iron.

 Oakdale